Introduction to Tactical Fitness and Things I Wish I Knew Earlier

 Fitness is not a linear progression.
 Jeff talks about it like the stock market.
 It has ups and down, sometimes big downs, but the long-term progression is up.

-Setting Standards
+Setting Tactical Fitness Standards

 Before I talk about what a Tactical Program looks like, let’s talk about standards.
 What should a trained tactical athlete be able to achieve?

 Most people think that a good place to start is a military fitness test.
 I totally understand why, but I also don’t think that’s a good path.
 From experience, the military fitness tests are not designed to test your capabilities.
-They are designed to weed out people who will become health problems.
+They are designed to weed out people who become health problems.

 Tactical Fitness Testing